-Once dubbed as a “killing machine” by a detective, Rodney Alcala is one of the most notorious serial killers of the 20th century.
+Once dubbed as a killing machine by a detective, Rodney Alcala aka "The Dating Game Killer" is one of the most notorious serial killers of the 20th century.

 While most killers prefer to operate in the dark, Alcala likes the spotlight.
 In the very midst of his killing spree, he appeared as a contestant on ABC's long-time TV matchmaking show "The Dating Game."
 He successfully got the interest of a young lady in front of millions of viewers, but unknown to all he was keeping a deadly secret – he is a prolific serial killer.